PsiQ/qref/docs/design.md

 ## Using lists instead of mappings

-One of the most controversial choices we have made in QREF is the choice of using lists instead of mappings (a.k.a. dictionaries) for objects that should have an unique name.
+One of the most controversial choices we have made in QREF is the choice of using lists instead of mappings (Python dictionaries) for objects that should have an unique name.
 This choice affects:

 - Children of a `Routine`.
 - Ports of a `Routine`.

-For instance, why did we choose to represent ports like this:
+For instance, you may ask why we chose to represent ports like this:

 ```yaml
 ports: